streamlink/streamlink/docs/plugin_matrix.rst

 Name                    URL(s)               Live  VOD   Notes
 ======================= ==================== ===== ===== ===========================
-abematv                 abema.tv             Yes   Yes   Streams are geo-restricted to Japan. abweb                   abweb.com            Yes   No    Requires a login and a subscription. adultswim               adultswim.com        Yes   Yes   Streams may be geo-restricted, some VOD streams are protected by DRM. afreeca                 play.afreecatv.com   Yes   No albavision              - antena7.com.do     Yes   No    Some streams are geo-restricted.
+abematv                 abema.tv             Yes   Yes   Streams are geo-restricted to Japan. adultswim               adultswim.com        Yes   Yes   Streams may be geo-restricted, some VOD streams are protected by DRM. afreeca                 play.afreecatv.com   Yes   No albavision              - antena7.com.do     Yes   No    Some streams are geo-restricted.